operator-framework/java-operator-sdk/docs/documentation/v4-3-migration.md

 ## Condition API Change

-In Workflows the target of the condition was the managed resource itself, not a dependent resource.
-This changed, from not the API contains the dependent resource.
+In Workflows the target of the condition was the managed resource itself, not the target dependent resource.
+This changed, now the API contains the dependent resource.

 New API: